 I'm not suggesting Manhattan would become cottage country after the polar ice caps melt away.
 But by engaging in the peacefulness of this image, you find yourself ignoring the alarm signal of Miss Liberty drowning.
 Indeed, humanity has been ignoring many alarming signals and its lack of initiative can be compared to self-induced numbness.
 Unable to sacrifice certain pleasures in order to protect the planet we share, the world as we know it will inevitably change.
 Happy hour is almost over.

 Standing there seamlessly integrated in the composition, the statue becomes a symbol of nature reclaiming culture.
 Her torch no-longer flaming, looks like a chimney after the fire has been extinguished.
-In this transformed world, the butterfly appears to be the only surviving symbol of freedom and liberty.
+In this transformed world, the butterfly appears to be the only surviving symbol of freedom and hope.

 The Girl in the Row Boat